56kcloud/2022-Datathon-SAA-Challenge/docs/Aws-Account.md

 You can sign up for a new AWS account [here](https://portal.aws.amazon.com/billing/signup).

+During the account creation, you are asked to select a support tier.
+Please select the **Basic Support**.

 ## Create IAM Users
 With the email address, you get access to the root user of the account.
 This user has the highest privileges in the account, and should only be used for